cleveland-youth-football/7824/content/Roosevelt Notes.md

 ##### Terrible version of Power SETH
 - https://youtu.be/M0evu_gME44?t=4148
 - I have said a thousand times, the DOUBLE TEAM has to push the player back, only get LBs when THEY COME!!!!
 You went chasing LBs that were backpedaling!!!
+- Ben, alone, gets overpowered and ruins the play
 ##### Milo in space....
 - https://youtu.be/M0evu_gME44?t=4515
 - I have said a thousand times, if it's 2x2 and #2 goes away, it is an automatic blitz